GDKsoftware/ToolsAPI-helper/README.md

 var Logger := Helper.Logger('MyLogTab');
 ```
 ### Custom messages
-Use the <mark>custom</mark> option to create message with different colors or referencing to a file.
+Use the **custom** option to create message with different colors or referencing to a file.
 In that case double cliking the message will open the file.

 ```Pascal
 var CustomMessage := Logger.Custom;